knightazura/ghost-sdk/Apps-Getting-Started-for-Ghost-Devs.md

 Open up your database, and add the name of your app to `activeApps` in the settings table.

-For example, if your app's folder name is `example-app`, the value of `activeApps` should be `["active-apps"]`.
+For example, if your app's folder name is `example-app`, the value of `activeApps` should be `["example-apps"]`.
 Double quotes are required.

 Once added, restart Ghost and your app will be installed & loaded.